eric-foster/rescueanimalbookingsystem/README.md

 2. Reserve an animal for service
 3. Print a list of all dogs, monkeys, available animals not yet reserved, and unavailable animals already reserved and in service

-This prject is designed for a fictional Pet Rescue Company
+This project is designed for a fictional Pet Rescue Company

 ## How To Use ...
 To use this booking system, utilize the following steps to download all files needed: